NixOS/nix/doc/manual/src/expressions/expression-syntax.md

     called with three arguments: `stdenv`, `fetchurl`, and `perl`.
 They are needed to build Hello, but we don't know how to build them here;
-    that's why they are function arguments. `stdenv` is a package that is used by almost all Nix Packages packages; it provides a “standard” environment consisting of the things you would expect in a basic Unix environment: a C/C++ compiler (GCC, to be precise), the Bash shell, fundamental Unix tools such as `cp`, `grep`, `tar`,
+    that's why they are function arguments. `stdenv` is a package that is used by almost all Nix Packages; it provides a “standard” environment consisting of the things you would expect in a basic Unix environment: a C/C++ compiler (GCC, to be precise), the Bash shell, fundamental Unix tools such as `cp`, `grep`, `tar`,